kohkimakimoto/jitome/README.md

     go build .
 ```

-run `jitome`.
+Run `jitome`.
 It is watching file changing.

 ```
 $ jitome